Finishing your degree doesn't mean you have to fully leave UBC behind.

 Create a free profile on the UBC Hub to connect with a UBC alum who can provide mentorship from anywhere in the world!
 You can search based on location and industry to find an alum with great advice on building a rewarding career.

-Alumni UBC offers frequent webinars from professionals that provide insight into different industries.
+alumni UBC offers webinars from professionals that provide insight into different industries.
 They’re a great way to gain information about careers you might not even know exist!
+Take a look at their large webinar archive to find a topic that appeals to you.

-Alumni UBC ordinarily hosts events both in Vancouver and around the world that give you a chance to network, learn about career options, and get advice from alumni who have been in your shoes.
-Unfortunately, due to the coronavirus outbreak, all in-person events have been canceled for the time being.
-However, some events have moved online, so check the page regularly to see what’s coming up!
+These online events give you the chance to network, learn about career options, and get advice from alumni who have been in your shoes.
+Check the page regularly to see what’s coming up!

 Considering grad school?